-Masters in Business Management is one of the most sought after master's level course today.
+Masters in Business Administration (MBA) is one of the most sought after master's level course in the contemporary times.
 Students from almost all academic backgrounds aim to secure admission in one of the top b-schools in the country.
-Common Admission Test or CAT is one of the most popular management entrance tests in the country and the majority of the applicants that appear in the exam are engineering students.
-This undoubtedly raises the question of why do so many engineers prefer to pursue a business degree instead of going for higher studies in the same field as they did their graduation.
-Well, there sure are a certain advantage of pursuing a management degree after B.Tech.
+Common Admission Test or CAT is a popular MBA entrance tests that majority of candidates apply for to appear in the exam.
+Most of the applicants are from the science background i.e. engineering graduates.
+This undoubtedly raises a question as to why do so many engineers prefer to pursue a business management level degree instead of going for higher studies in the domain of science and technology.
+Well, there is sure an advantage of pursuing MBA after B.Tech.
 Let's have a look at some of these advantages.

-In the first place, it can be argued that pursuing a B. Tech degree at the graduation level and an MBA degree at the postgraduate level gives the students the chance of accruing the knowledge and skills from both the fronts.
-So, obviously, pursuing an MBA degree after a B.Tech degree is an advantage in the competitive market.
+In the first place, it can be argued that pursuing B. Tech degree at the graduation level and MBA degree at the postgraduate level gives the students the chance of accruing the knowledge and skills from both the domains.
+So, obviously, pursuing an MBA degree after a B.Tech degree is an advantage to remain competitive in the market.